Skip to main content

 Versioned Migrations

-Alternatively, the versioned migration workflow, sometimes called "change-based migrations", allows each change to the database schema to be checked-in to source control and reviewed during code-review.
-Users can still benefit from Atlas intelligently planning migrations for them, however they are not automatically applied.
+Alternatively, there is the versioned migrations workflow, sometimes called change-based migrations, where each migration is saved in source control to be evaluated during code-review and applied later.
+Users still benefit from Atlas intelligently planning migrations for them, but they are not automatically applied.

 Creating the first migration

-To create our first migration file, we will run the atlas migrate diff command, and we will provide the necessary parameters:
+To create our first migration file, we will run the atlas migrate diff command with the necessary parameters:

-• --to the URL of the desired state.
-A state can be specified using a database URL, HCL or SQL schema, or another migration directory.
+• --to - The URL of the desired state.
+A state can be specified using a database URL, an HCL or SQL schema definition, or another migration directory.

 atlas migrate diff initial \